jokerlin135/visoaiflow/replit.md

 4. Access FlutterFlow project and regenerate with HTML renderer

 ## Recent Changes
+- **2025-10-07**: Removed unnecessary header from homepage
+  - Removed time display ("11:31") and signal icons (📶 📶 90) from homepage top
+  - Cleaned up UI to show only relevant content
+  - Homepage now starts directly with main app content

 - **2025-10-07**: Fixed dark mode issue in bottom navigation
   - Changed bottom navigation background from theme-based to hardcoded `Colors.white`
   - Resolves black background issue when Android phone is in dark mode